 This guidance focuses on the role that national governments can play to ensure the effective and sustainable management of the environment and natural resources by the mining sector, using the legislative, regulatory, and policy tools and mechanisms at their disposal.
 The guidance covers what governments must do before, during, and after mining to ensure that the environment and its natural resources are continuously well managed.
 Drawing from the MPF, it highlights the key issues, benchmarks, and standards in four main areas of environmental management in mining—water, biodiversity, waste, and emergency preparedness and response—and the role of governments in ensuring that each is effectively managed in support of sustainable development.Draft Guidance Document

-The IGF is hosting a global consultation on government’s role in mining governance and this first draft guidance on the Goxi platform.
-The consultation will focus on four key topics – water, biodiversity, mine waste, and emergency preparedness and response – and solicit input from experts on key issues, benchmarks, standards and governance options at the policy, regulatory, and project levels.
-The consultation will run from September 21 to October 2, 2020 and its results will feed into a themed session during the 2020 IGF AGM in October.Global Consultation on Goxi
+The IGF also hosted a global consultation on government’s role in mining governance and this first draft guidance on the Goxi platform from September 21 to October 9, 2020.
+The consultation focused on four key topics – water, biodiversity, mine waste, and emergency preparedness and response – and solicited input from experts on key issues, benchmarks, standards and governance options at the policy, regulatory, and project levels.

 IGF guidance documents are developed by the IGF Secretariat based on the MPF and good international practices.
 The MPF represents government approaches for managing the minerals sector in a manner that optimizes the sector’s contributions to sustainable development.